Parameterized Complexity of Geodetic Set: Preliminaries

-\paragraph{Preliminaries.} For~$n \in \N$ let~$[n] = \{1, 2, \dots, n\}$.
-We consider finite, undirected, simple graphs~$G$ with vertex set~$V(G)$ and edge set~$E(G)$.
-The \emph{distance}~$d_G(u, v)$ between two vertices~$u$ and~$v$ in~$G$ is the length of a shortest path between~$u$ and~$v$ (also called \emph{shortest~$u$--$v$-path}), or~$\infty$, if no such path exists.
+For~$n \in \N$ let~$[n] = \{1, 2, \dots, n\}$.
+The \emph{distance}~$d_G(u, v)$ between two vertices~$u$ and~$v$ in~$G$ is the length of a shortest path between~$u$ and~$v$ (also called \emph{shortest~$u$--$v$-path}).
 We drop the subscript~$\cdot_G$ if~$G$ is clear from context.
 Note that~$w$ belongs to~$I[u, v]$ if and only if~$d_G(u, v) = d_G(u, w) + d_G(w, v)$.
 The \emph{diameter}~$\diam(G)$ of~$G$ is the maximum distance between any two vertices of~$G$.
 A \emph{multigraph}~$G$ consists of a vertex set and an edge multiset.
-The degree of a vertex in~$G$ is the number of incident multiedges.
+Note that in a multigraph, we count self-loops twice for the vertex degree.